West Woodville Ward

-Analysis of the year of arrival for the overseas born population of West Woodville Ward in 2011 compared to the City of Charles Sturt shows that there was a similar proportion of people who arrived before 2001, and a smaller proportion of recent overseas arrivals (those who arrived between 2006 and 2011).
+Analysis of the service age groups of West Woodville Ward in 2016 compared to City of Charles Sturt shows that there was a higher proportion of people in the younger age groups (0 to 17 years) and a lower proportion of people in the older age groups (60+ years).

-The major differences in year of arrival data in the population between West Woodville Ward and the City of Charles Sturt are:
+The major differences between the age structure of West Woodville Ward and City of Charles Sturt were: